nroduit/nroduit.github.io/content/tutorials/dicom-import.en.md

   ![Thumbnails](/tuto/dicom-import-search.png?classes=shadow&width=700px)
   <br>
     1. Fill in one or more search criteria.
 Criteria can be saved and reuse later.
-    2. Adapt the limit of replies (optional)
+    2. Adjust the limit to the maximum number of exams in the response.
+Set the limit to 0 to avoid this constraint.
+For DICOMWeb the limit is the number of elements on a page, and you can go to the next page with the spinner buttons.
     3. Click on Search
     4. Select the exams you want to import
     5. Start importing and close the window